-Saturday, August 30, 2025
+Friday, August 29, 2025

 In spite of the quality of her work, Catherine Aubin could not find a place in the French university system.
 That will not surprise those that know how deeply that system turns inward and is reserved to an "elite," pre-selected by the important schools ("Ecoles Normales Supérieurs") and administrative competition (the "Agrégation").
-Even if Catherine Aubin had published her thesis in the United States, even if she had published numerous articles beyond her contribution to the collective work Guerres de lignages et Guerres d'Etat en Afrique ) that I published with Jean Bazin in 1982 the situation would not have changed and she would not have been able to obtain a university position in France; her case is far from unique: no matter what her qualities and value of her work and they are considerable it is practically impossible for a foreign man, and perhaps even more for a foreign woman, to integrate the French university network of which the access is, de facto, solidly locked off from the start.
+Even if Catherine Aubin had published her thesis in the United States, even if she had published numerous articles beyond her contribution to the collective work Guerres de lignages et Guerres d'Etat en Afrique) that I published with Jean Bazin in 1982 the situation would not have changed and she would not have been able to obtain a university position in France; her case is far from unique: no matter what her qualities and value of her work and they are considerable it is practically impossible for a foreign man, and perhaps even more for a foreign woman, to integrate the French university network of which the access is, de facto, solidly locked off from the start.

 --Emmanuel Terray, Director of the EHESS, January 8, 1991

-and to the comparisons that follow.
+Being a tour guide led to French history and the comparisons that follow.

 The Sheik of Bornu in Clapperton's narrative, 1824 / Louis XIV by M. Leloir in G. Toudouze, Le Roy Soleil, 1931